michaelssavage/django-investors/README.md

 Once cash calls are validated, an PDF invoice is generated.

-Notion was used for jotting initial assumptions, and Trello was used for tracking work.
+Notion was used for jotting initial assumptions, Trello was used for tracking work, and PostGreSQL database was used.

 ## Setup